 Telltale Signs You're Functionally Crazy

+Have you ever thought about doing something a bit nuts then stopped and asked yourself “How crazy am I?”
+Well let me tell you, you’re not the only one.
 I don’t know if you’ve noticed, but there are crazy people everywhere.
-They’re waiting at train stations, and browsing in book shops.
-They’re getting their nails done, and screwing up the roads with their freeform driving.
+You can find them waiting at train stations, and browsing in book shops.
+Or getting their nails done, and screwing up the roads with their freeform driving.

 They’re all over the place.
 Even that person who looks at you in the mirror each morning is a nutjob.

 Relax, I’m joking.

 So here’s the thing – craziness is actually a spectrum.
 There’s crazy, and then there’s crazy-crazy.
 You don’t have to be hunting for goblins in the frozen foods aisle or digging ten feet “energy trenches” in your garden to be a bit on the strange side.

 Contrary to popular belief, it is possible to wear regular civilian clothing and receive compliments like “Oh, isn’t she nice” while also being somewhat nuts.